aabirfan/Cloud-Based-Video-Platform/README.md

 - Store videos and thumbnails in Amazon S3.
 - Store metadata and user info in MongoDB (hosted on EC2).
 - View videos using pre-signed S3 URLs.
-- Enforce authorization rules using Cognito Groups.
+- Enforce authorisation rules using Cognito Groups.

 ## Cloud Architecture